CHRONOS: Time-Aware Zero-Shot Identification of Libraries from Vulnerability Reports: Introduction

 Our study has practical and research significance.
 It helps in securing the software supply chain by automating slow manual analysis, and highlights practical concerns, such as the chronological order of data, in developing automated tools.

 In summary, our paper makes the following contributions:

 \begin{itemize} \item \textbf{Problem reformulation.} We reformulate the task of predicting libraries to consider the reports chronologically based on publication dates.
-The task is a generalized zero-shot extreme multi-label (XML) classification task; vulnerability reports in the testing dataset may be related to libraries that did not appear in the training dataset. \item \textbf{Approach.} We propose \tool{}, a zero-shot learning technique. \tool{} uses data enrichment and a time-aware adjustment step to favour more recently seen versions of each library.
+The task is a generalized zero-shot extreme multi-label (XML) classification task; vulnerability reports in the testing dataset may be related to libraries that did not appear in the training dataset. \item \textbf{Approach.} We propose \tool{}, a zero-shot learning technique. \tool{} uses data enrichment and a time-aware adjustment step to favour more recently seen versions of each library. \tool{}'s dataset \cite{dataset} and implementation \cite{implementation} are publicly available.

-\item \textbf{Experiments.} We evaluate \tool{} and show that \tool{} outperforms the strongest previously proposed approach by 212.5\% in average F1 on the realistic but more challenging experimental setting. \end{itemize}
+\item \textbf{Experiments.} We evaluate \tool{} and show that \tool{} outperforms the strongest previously proposed approach by {167.9\%} in average F1 on the realistic but more challenging experimental setting. \end{itemize}

 The rest of this paper is organized as follows.
 Section \ref{sec:background} covers the background of our work.
 Section \ref{sec:formulation} formulates the task.
 Section \ref{sec:approach} introduces \tool{}.
 Section \ref{sec:experiments} discusses our experimental results.
 Section \ref{sec:discussion} presents a deeper analysis of our findings and threats to validity.
 Finally, Section \ref{sec:conclusion} concludes the paper.